-Lozano, FJ, Lozano, R, Freire, P, Jimenez-Gonzalez, C, Sakao, T, Gabriela Ortiz, M, Trianni, A, Carpenter, A & Viveros, T 2018, 'New perspectives for green and sustainable chemistry and engineering: Approaches from sustainable resource and energy use, management, and transformation', JOURNAL OF CLEANER PRODUCTION, vol. 172, pp. 227-232.View/Download from: UTS OPUS or Publisher's site
+Lozano, FJ, Lozano, R, Freire, P, Jimenez-Gonzalez, C, Sakao, T, Gabriela Ortiz, M, Trianni, A, Carpenter, A & Viveros, T 2018, 'New perspectives for green and sustainable chemistry and engineering: Approaches from sustainable resource and energy use, management, and transformation', JOURNAL OF CLEANER PRODUCTION, vol. 172, pp. 227-232.View/Download from: Publisher's site

 Neri, A, Cagno, E, Di Sebastiano, G & Trianni, A 2018, 'Industrial sustainability: Modelling drivers and mechanisms with barriers', JOURNAL OF CLEANER PRODUCTION, vol. 194, pp. 452-472.View/Download from: Publisher's site